 #8 – Pick

 One of the common mistakes is people tend to just pull on the mat until it comes out, or their cat scratches them.
-Instead, pick at the mat slowly while holding the part closes to the cat’s skin.
+Instead, pick at the mat slowly while holding the part closest to the cat’s skin.
 This will save more hair and won’t cause your cat as much discomfort.